Last Updated on October 12, 2021 by

 It Does Engage All The Players During The Game

-Unlike other team sport where you need to be quick and pacey when passing the ball to any of your teammates, American football has a different playing concept.
+Unlike other team sports where you need to be quick and pacey when passing the ball to any of your teammates, American football has a different playing concept.
 Literally, not all players get hold of the ball throughout the game.
-This is one of the reasons why Europeans feel differently about the sport because they expected all players to touch the ball during the gameplay.
+This is one of the reasons why Europeans feel differently about the sport because they expect all players to touch the ball during the gameplay.

 This Game Requires Lots Of Playing Equipment